-Applications must refer to events of a medical or non-medical nature that:
+Applications will need to refer to events of a medical or non-medical nature that:

-- have clearly had an effect on the candidate during the examination - stopped the candidate from attending the examination. - A Doctor's certificate will be required for sudden sickness.
+- have clearly had an effect on the candidate during the examination - stopped the candidate from attending the examination.

-Please note: Students need to have gained an achieved or higher grade in the practice Derived Grade Assessments held during the school year, to be able to apply for a derived grade.
+Please note: Students need to have gained an achieved or higher grade in the practice Derived Grade Assessments held during the school year, to be eligible to apply for a derived grade.